shurik179/yozh/docs/projects/maze1.rst

 We can achieve this by asking the robot to start moving  forward until we have travelled 5 cm;  while doing this, we will be checking the line sensors.
-If the leftmost line sensor (A8)  sees white, it means that there is a passage to the left.
-To record it, we can create boolean variable `path_left` and set it to `True` once the sensor A8 sees white (Also, we should remember to set it   to `False` initially):
+If the leftmost line sensor (number 6)  sees white, it means that there is a passage to the left.
+To record it, we can create boolean variable `path_left` and set it to `True` once the sensor 6 sees white (Also, we should remember to set it   to `False` initially):